 SSL encryption enabled throughout ClinicalPosters.com.

 WEBSITE Historically, encryption was reserved for transmitting payment information in online stores.
-Prompted by Google’s push for Internet security, more sites are enabling sitewide security.
+Prompted by Google’s push for Internet security, in increasing number of sites (though few percentage-wise) are enabling sitewide security.
 The dual benefit is that it slightly improves Google search ranking and also encrypts browsing activity.

 CNN tech: Congress just killed your Internet privacy protections